 Let’s not beat around the bush; price is frequently the determining factor.

-Neato: The latest Neato XV-21 retails for $499.
-However, on you can get a savings of over %160 by ordering through this listing on Amazon.
-That brings the tag price down to roughly $335 with FREE shipping included.
+Neato: The Neato XV-21 retails for a fair price.
+However, on you can get a savings by ordering through this listing on Amazon.
+That brings the tag price down to a certain amount with FREE shipping included.
 The high end latest Neato “Botvac” 85 can be had for a decent amount here.

 Roomba: The Roomba 760, 770, 780, and 790 are progressively scaled up with slightly better features.
-The latest 790 can retail for up to $700, which is a hefty price tag for most.
-The 780 usually goes for about $600, however you can find it for $570 on Amazon.
+The latest 790 can retail for a hefty price tag for most.
+You can find it for a fair amount on Amazon.
 The lower base model 760 can he had for even less on Amazon.
 More recently, Roomba has introduced the 800 series which makes a number of improvements, including a noticeably more powerful cleaning suction technology.
 You can now find the Roomba 880 on Amazon, as it has previously proven hard to find.

 On price alone, the Neato is the clear winner.
 If you are on a budget but desperate for a good robotic vacuum, it’s a safe bet.
 One point Neato.

 Put simply, the Roomba is a better device when compared head to head.
 It is a close one, but the Roomba wins the head-to-head comparison 4-3.

 To get a good sense of the key features of all of the robotic vacuums currently on the market, you can check on this comparison article and chart here.